junghyey/grinnell-elephant/written_reports/sprint2_reports/sprint2_journal.md

 - **Dependencies**: Epic1 & Epic5
 - **Effort Estimate**: 5 weeks including the timeline of the initial UI development
 - **Subtasks**:
-  - Create database schema on SQL
+  - Create database schema on SQL (probably store this into the Firebase, since it is bing)
   - Populate initial collectible art, biome categorizing will progress throughout the collection
   - Integrate with app and widget appearance.
   - Ensure collectibles sync socrreclty with widget and the main app.